-There are different sized tips (nozzles) to choose from, range from very thin so you do very delicate drawings, medium sized which makes perfect little donuts which you can set stones in, up to thick which is perfect for building up thick lines - ideal if you want to make a pieces from only syringe.
+There are different sized tips (nozzles) to choose from that range from very thin, so you can do very delicate drawings, medium sized, which makes perfect little donuts that you can set stones in, up to thick, which is perfect for building up thick lines ideal if you want to make a piece from only syringe.

 It can be applied to a core shape which burns off during firing, creating a filigree or lace-like hollow form.
 It is great for surrounding and setting stones in the clay, and it is ideal for repairs as you can be very precise with where you add the syringe line, using a fine tip.
-Shrinkage 8-9%.
+Shrinkage is 8-9%.